Delicious Chicken Parmesan

 Chicken breast is very lean, so if it gets overcooked, even a little bit, it can turn out very dry.
 The perfect cooking temperature for a boneless skinless chicken breast is 145° internal – so an accurate meat thermometer and a good eye are key.

 Chicken breast is perfectly safe when cooked to 145°, but if you insist on cooking longer, another trick is to brine – soaking it for several hours in a blend of kosher salt, herbs, sugar and water.
-But only brine NATURAL chicken breasts – most chicken on the market (70% plus) is injected with water and chemical flavorings, or tumble vacuumed with phosphates so it will suck up more liquid (up to 20% by weight!).
+However, only brine NATURAL chicken breasts – most chicken on the market (70% plus) is injected with water and chemical flavorings, or tumble vacuumed with phosphates so it will suck up more liquid (up to 20% by weight!).
 Increasing the water content will keep the chicken moister when overcooked (and increase profits!).
 Personally I prefer natural chicken that’s cooked just right.
 Don’t worry, we only offer natural chicken at Tony’s Markets.

 As for crispiness, you could also use some or all Panko crumbs for breading – they turn out wonderfully crisp, especially when fried.
 Happy cooking!